Nus0202/BERT_phishing_email_detector/README.md

 This project presents an AI-driven approach to detect email threats (such as spam and phishing) by leveraging cutting-edge Natural Language Processing (NLP) and similarity search tools.
 It combines the semantic understanding capabilities of **BERT** with the scalable retrieval power of **FAISS**, and wraps everything in a user-friendly **Streamlit** web interface.

-## 🔍 Motivation

-Traditional rule-based spam filters often fail to keep up with evolving tactics.
-This project tackles the challenge using a semantic understanding pipeline to catch subtle and complex threats in email content.

 ---

 ## 📐 Architecture